Let Us Be Your Partner in Recovery

 Fentanyl is an extremely powerful, synthetic opioid used to treat severe and/or chronic pain.
 Fentanyl is one of the most addictive and potent substances on the planet and has an extremely high potential for abuse, addiction, and overdose-related death.

 People who are struggling with fentanyl addiction typically require professional addiction treatment to safely and successfully quit.
 At Miracles in Action, we provide an array of clinically proven therapies and drug addiction treatments for those struggling with substance use disorders, including fentanyl abuse and addiction.
-At our two facilities, located in Burbank and Northridge, our caring staff provides the guidance, tools, and support our patients need to successfully navigate recovery and move forward with healthy, happy, and sober lives.
+At our facility, located in Northridge, our caring staff provides the guidance, tools, and support our patients need to successfully navigate recovery and move forward with healthy, happy, and sober lives.

 Is Fentanyl Addiction Treatment Effective?